achiminator/NEOntometrics/readme.md

 The scientific papers that further describe the service are currently under review.
 As soon as they are accepted, I will provide them here as well.

+## Getting Help
+If you encounter any problems, please do not hesitate to reach out.
+For bugs and issues that occur during deploying the service yourself or developing it further, it is probably best to create an issue here on Github.
+I'm also stoked for new features or to help people get started in their developments.

+For questions regarding the measurements themselves or a discussion on the tool, you can also reach me well on Linkedin: https://www.linkedin.com/in/reiz/

 # Getting NEOntometrics

 ## Using the Service Online